Surgery Scheduling in Flexible Operating Rooms by using a Convex Surrogate Model of Second-Stage Costs: Surrogate model-based two-stage stochastic programming for the

-Our overall approach to solve the \APP can be summarized as follows.
-In the preprocessing step, we solve the LP~\eqref{LPstage2} multiple times for randomly generated instances corresponding to each specialty, to obtain a piecewise linear approximation of the second-stage costs.
-We then solve the MIP~\eqref{2MIPs}, which searches for an assignment minimizing the first-stage costs and an approximation of the second-stage costs.
-Finally, for each block we again solve the LP~\eqref{LPstage2} to determine the optimal tentative starting time for each patient that has been assigned to this block after solving the MIP~\eqref{2MIPs}.
+\paragraph{Integration of Previous Models.} We wrap up this section by explaining the workflow that integrates the previously introduced models for the \APP.
+In the preprocessing step, we solve the LP~\eqref{LPstage2} multiple times for randomly generated instances corresponding to each specialty, to obtain piecewise linear approximations of the optimal second-stage costs.
+This preprocessing step has to be done only once, since the resulting piecewise linear approximations can be used to solve multiple instances.
+For a given instance, we first have to solve the MIP~\eqref{2MIPs}, which searches for an assignment minimizing the first-stage costs and an approximation of the second-stage costs.
+Finally, for each block we again solve the LP~\eqref{LPstage2} to determine the optimal tentative starting time of each elective patient that has been assigned to this block after solving the MIP~\eqref{2MIPs}.
+Note that after this step, the assignment $z$ of emergency cases can be discarded, as our greedy policy for the online phase uses a different strategy to insert emergencies in the schedule, see Section~\ref{sec:onlinephase}.